fossasia/meilix-generator/README.md

 # Meilix Generator

 Meilix-Generator is a webapp which generates an iso with a custom [meilix](https://github.com/fossasia/meilix).
+The main aim of the project is to help a user to make its personalised linux distribution.

   - [fossasia/meilix](https://github.com/fossasia/meilix) consists the script of a Linux Operating System based on Lubuntu.
-It uses Travis to build that script to result in a release of an iso file.
+It uses Travis to trigger that script to result in a release of an iso file.
   - Now we thought an idea of building an autonomous system to start this build and in the meanwhile also make some required changes to the script to get it into the OS.
-We came up with an idea of a webapp which ask user it’s email id and tag of the build and e.g. a wallpaper image uploaded by the user which will be set.
-A user is able to config its distro according to its needs via the app user interface without a single line to code.
+We came up with a webapp which asks users about their email id and tag of the build and e.g. a wallpaper image uploaded by the user which will be set as default.
+A user is able to config its distro release according to its needs via the app user interface without a single line to code.
-  - Through the webapp, a build button is taken as an input to go to a build page which triggers the Travis with the same user configuration to build the iso and deploy it on Github page.
+  - Through the webapp, a build button is taken as an input to go to a build page which triggers Travis with the same user configuration to build the iso and deploy it on a Github page.
 The user gets the link to the build on the next page only.
   - We use [Travis API](https://blog.travis-ci.com/2017-04-06-api-v3-is-here) with a [shell script](/docs/installation/my_token.md) to outframe our concept.
-The script takes the input of the user’s, repository, and branch to decide to where the trigger to take place.
+The script takes the input of the users, repository, and branch to decide to where the trigger to take place.
   - The webapp follows the standard frontend of other FOSSASIA projects like [Open Event Webapp](https://github.com/fossasia/open-event-webapp)

 ![GSoC 2017](https://img.shields.io/badge/GSoC-2017-blue.svg) [![Travis branch](https://img.shields.io/travis/fossasia/meilix-generator/master.svg?style=flat-square)](https://travis-ci.org/fossasia/meilix-generator) [![Gemnasium](https://img.shields.io/gemnasium/fossasia/meilix-generator.svg?style=flat-square)](https://gemnasium.com/github.com/fossasia/meilix-generator) [![Heroku](https://heroku-badge.herokuapp.com/?app=meilix-generator)](https://meilix-generator.herokuapp.com/) [![Code Climate](https://codeclimate.com/github/fossasia/meilix-generator/badges/gpa.svg?branch=master)](https://codeclimate.com/github/fossasia/meilix-generator) [![codecov](https://codecov.io/gh/fossasia/meilix-generator/branch/master/graph/badge.svg)](https://codecov.io/gh/fossasia/meilix-generator) [![Codacy branch grade](https://img.shields.io/codacy/grade/2040e9769e0c446dbb400fc5a77d2dc2/master.svg?style=flat-square)](https://www.codacy.com/app/fossasia/meilix-generator) [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/fossasia/meilix?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)